saddlerto/genai-wiki-quarto/README.md

 ## License

-Quarto is distributed under [GNU GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Quarto >v1.4 is distributed under [MIT](https://quarto.org/license.html) license.

-The content on garden.errbufferoverfl.me is licenced under [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) (CC BY-SA 4.0), unless otherwise specified.
+The Quarto/Obsidian conversion scripts on GenAI Wiki are licensed under [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) (CC BY-SA 4.0), unless otherwise specified.

 <!-- CONTACT -->

 ## Contact

-For issues relating to this repository and content hosted on [https://garden.errbufferoverfl.me](https://garden.errbufferoverfl.me) please raise a [GitLab issue](https://gitlab.com/errbufferoverfl/garden-errbufferoverfl-me/-/issues) and use the provided templates to ensure your issue is promptly addressed.
+For issues relating to this repository and content hosted on [the GenAI Wiki](https://saddlerto.github.io/genai-wiki-quarto) please raise a [GitHub issue](https://github.com/saddlerto/genai-wiki-quarto) and use the provided templates to ensure your issue is promptly addressed.